DevOpsBootcamp/website/source/databases.rst

     Databases are another big topic we won't be able to to justice.
-For as long as computers have been able to store notable amounts of data, databases have been used to catalog everyhing from our personal and banking information, to movies and which `types of glue are best for a job`_.
+For as long as computers have been able to store notable amounts of data, databases have been used to catalog everything from our personal and banking information, to movies and which `types of glue are best for a job`_.